Insects That Look Like Ticks

 5. Other Small Insects:

 Various other small insects, including certain species of flies and true bugs, may superficially resemble ticks depending on their size, color, and shape.
-However, closer examination will always reveal differences in leg number, body segmentation, antennae presence, and wing structure.
+On the flip side, closer examination will always reveal differences in leg number, body segmentation, antennae presence, and wing structure.

 Distinguishing Features: A Quick Reference Guide